 Green Party of Canada

-- Introduce a Guaranteed Livable Income, so no one lives in poverty.
+- Introduce a guaranteed livable income, so no one lives in poverty.

 Source: Caring for Canadians.